Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Conclusion

 \section{Conclusion}

 In this paper, we define the model parsing problem as inferring the network architectures and training loss functions of a GM from the generative images.
-We make the first attempt to tackle this challenge problem.
+We make the first attempt to tackle this \VA{challenging} problem.
 The main idea is to estimate the fingerprint for each image and use it for model parsing.
 Four constraints are developed for fingerprint estimation.
-Our framework can not only perform model parsing, but also extend to deepfake detection and image attribution.
-We have collected a large-scale fake image dataset from $100$ different GMs.
+We propose \VA{hierarchical} learning to parse the hyperparameters in coarse-level and fine-level that can leverage the similarities between different GMs.
+Our fingerprint estimation framework can not only perform model parsing, but also extend to detecting coordinated misinformation attack, deepfake detection and image attribution.
+We have collected a large-scale fake image dataset from $116$ different GMs.
 Various experiments have validated the effects of different components in our approach.